-Data on number, mean weight and biomass by age as well as the total stock biomass of anchovy were available from the acoustic survey in the years from 1987 to 2004, except for the years 1997-1998 (Table 1, Table 2).
-The surveys were carried out in the winter season from November to early February, the measurements done in November-December one year were however considered as stock estimates at 1 January the following year for obtaining consistency in the data treatment.
+Data on number, mean weight and biomass by age as well as the total stock biomass of anchovy were available from the acoustic survey in the years from 1987 to 2005, except for the years 1997-1998 (Table 1, Table 2).
+The surveys were carried out in the winter season from November to early February, the measurements done in November-December one year were however considered as stock estimates on 1 January the following year for obtaining consistency in the data treatment.
 The total catch by year from the start of the anchovy fishery in 1989, is also available (Table 1).
+The survey area is shown in Fig. 1.